How to Hang Pre-Pasted Wallpaper (tutorial for beginners)

 So, I did that before I got to that wall and had to paint the previous wallpaper that we discovered under the old light fixture.
 Do any of that stuff first!

-2. Measure the Length of the Wall where you will start.
+2. Measure the Length of the First Wall

 Tip: When choosing where you want to start your paper, select a place that’s not noticeable or is behind a piece of furniture.
 I started at a spot that wouldn’t be looked at all the time, above the door to the closet.
 I also figured out where to start that would allow me to use the most whole pieces on the full wall places.
 I hope that helps!

-You’ll want to cut it a couple inches longer than the wall on both sides, and then cut the excess off after you’ve stuck it on the wall.
+You’ll want to cut it a couple of inches longer than the wall on both sides and then cut the excess off after you’ve stuck it on the wall.

 Check each piece for level before you hang the next strip.
 Just to keep yourself aware of any unleveling you’re dealing with.

-4. Lay the wallpaper out, pasted side up, and mist it with water.
+4. Lay the wallpaper Down, pasted side up, and mist it with water.

 Put down a drop cloth or something underneath the wallpaper to protect your floors from the overspray.